TylerBoskay/BaseMonoGameEngine/README.md

-# TDMonoGameEngine
+# BaseMonoGameEngine
-A 2D MonoGame engine with flexible core fuctionality and useful wrappers and utilities.
+A simple 2D MonoGame boilerplate engine with useful wrappers and utilities.

 This simple engine aims to eliminate a lot of boilerplate code by providing the following:
 * Several debug features (frame-by-frame stepping, logs, FPS counter, rendering statistics)
-* Keyboard, mouse, and joystick input wrappers
+* Keyboard, mouse, gamepad, and joystick input wrappers
 * 2D camera
 * Finite state machine for game states
 * Injectable debug update and draw routines, which can also be unique to certain game states